Fort Bend County Libraries' policies are currently being edited.

 - Bringing animals into the library, except animals trained to assist individuals with disabilities and animals allowed at a library-approved event or program;

-- Sitting on tables, rocking or tilting back in chairs, or putting feet on tables or chairs;
+- Sitting on tables, rocking or tilting back in chairs, putting feet on tables or chairs, or moving furniture;

 - Violating FBCL’s Public Internet Access Policy or other library regulations.

 FBCL does not act in loco parentis (in the place of a parent).
-A responsible adult or caregiver should accompany all children on FBCL premises.
-While in Fort Bend County Libraries buildings, parents and caregivers are responsible for monitoring and regulating the behavior of their children in accordance with these rules.
-This includes a child left at a computer, in a program, or in a department while the parent or other responsible party is in another part of the building.
+The parent, guardian or caregiver is responsible for the behavior and supervision of any child under age 12 in their care while at the library and, therefore, must be in the immediate vicinity of and in visual contact with the child during the length of the library visit.
 Disruptive children are subject to the rules listed in this policy, and may also be asked to leave the premises for any violations.
 (See also Unattended Children Policy.)

 FBCL staff may restrict adult use of children’s or young adult areas within the library.